 For Families

-Switzerland is incredibly safe for families to visit and it is a wonderful place to enjoy with your family as well.
+Switzerland is incredibly safe for families to visit, and it is a wonderful place to enjoy with your family.
 Between the stunning scenery, kids’ museums, great activities, and more, this destination has something for every family member.

-There is no serious crime to worry about with regard to a family.
-Just be aware of common crimes like pickpocketing, as you can seem easily distracted when looking after your kids, and thieves might try to grab a wallet or purse in these times.
+There is no serious crime to worry about for a family.
+Just be aware of common crimes like pickpocketing, as you can seem easily distracted when looking after your kids, and thieves might try to grab a wallet or purse at these times.

 The only thing to think about with children is the high altitude and the hot sun in the summer.
 Kids take longer to adjust to altitude than adults and sunburn is a risk at low and high altitudes.
 Hats, sun scream, and a little bit of acclimatization and you’ll be good.